Link to Latest Report : December 2019 Progress Report

 An overview of the study tasks is given below.

-In this task, experimental work will be conducted on the first specimen.
+- In this task, experimental work will be conducted on the first specimen.
 The column will be tested under constant axial and lateral cyclic loads.
-Figure 2 show the test setup.
+Figure 2 shows the test setup.

 Principal Investigator: Dr. Atorod Azizinamini